 Collection forms requiring personal information will contain a 'fair processing' statement giving details of who, why and for how long the information will be used.
 Where information is collected in person or by telephone, the employee asking for the details will tell the individual how those details will be used, who will use them and for how long the information will be kept.
 People are free to ask the person collecting the information why they want the details and what they will be used for.
-Please see the following example of a'fair obtaining' statement:
+There is a Fair Processing (Privacy) Notice on the LAS website which states 'How we use your personal information'.